Leo675/catfacts-textbelt/README.md

 ```
 or

-collect a list of phone numbers in numbers.txt and just run ./meow.sh without input
+Collect a list of phone numbers in numbers.txt and run ./meow.sh without input

 Do not include a 1 country code at the beggining of numbers
 Do include the 0 at the beginning of international numbers